nek023/QBImagePicker/README.md

 #### Specify the albums to be shown

-Use `assetsGroupTypes` property to specify the albums to be shown.
+Use `groupTypes` property to specify the albums to be shown.
 The code below shows the default value.

-    imagePickerController.assetsGroupTypes = @[
+    imagePickerController.groupTypes = @[
         @(ALAssetsGroupSavedPhotos), // Camera Roll
         @(ALAssetsGroupPhotoStream), // My Photo Stream
         @(ALAssetsGroupAlbum) // User Albums